skarppinen/GenericSSMs.jl/README.md

 - Unconditional simulation from state space models
 - Resampling API

-An introduction and documentation are provided in the separate documentation pages.
+An introduction and documentation are provided in the separate documentation pages (which are not yet online).

 ## Disclaimer